College Students and Credit Cards

 Students simply don’t understand how credit cards work and can get in over their heads.

-Teachable moments for families
+Teachable moment for parents

 Parents can take the lead to discuss with their students some best practices for credit cards.
-They can discuss the importance of paying off the credit card in full each month–not charging more than they can afford to pay–or having a plan for paying it quickly.
+They can discuss the importance of paying off the credit card in full each month, not charging more than they can afford to pay, or having a plan for paying it quickly.
 Also, the importance of being on time with payments and staying organized in their financial lives.

 It’s also an opportunity to teach them about credit scores–what they are used for, how they are determined, changed, and impacted.
 A good article detailing the ingredients that go into a credit score can be found here.
 Obtaining a card in college (or even high school) starts that early credit history when the card is used in a responsible way.